 Our board is made up of volunteer directors from the South West Mull and Iona area, all with a wide array of interests and areas of expertise.

-After an illustrious career as a senior civil servant in the Scottish Officer, taking on various leadership roles (including Head of Management and Organisation and Head of Housing) Colin retired to Iona in 2000.
+After an illustrious career as a senior civil servant in the Scottish Office, taking on various leadership roles (including Head of Management and Organisation and Head of Housing) Colin retired to Iona in 2000.
 There he is involved in various local organisations and is Chair of the Iona Liason group.
 He has children and grandchildren living on Iona and a vision for developing the sustainability of the area for future generations.

 Colin's extensive leadership experience and knowledge of political processes have made him an invaluable chair.